ArjunxyzSatish/Spotify-Youtube-Downloader/README.md

 - You'll first need to have Python and pip installed.
 Once you have that, open your terminal and type ` pip install SaveThatSong `

+- You'll also need `ffmpeg` for this to work.
+This is what the script uses to convert the files into an mp3 format.
+Make sure you have that installed before running the script.

-- Then to run the script, open a terminal window and type ` savethatsong `
+- Then to run the script, open a terminal window and type ` sts `

 ## How to use it